IMPORTANT: This article applies only to specific products and/or operating systems. Check Applicable Products and Categories for details.

 - Press the MENU button.

-- Turn the control dial to select the Manual Focus option.
+- Turn the control dial to select Manual Focus.

-- Scene Recognition and Face Detection cannot be used.
+- Scene Recognition and Face Detection are unavailable.

-- Macro mode is canceled if you turn off the power or change the REC Mode setting.
+- Macro mode is disabled if you turn off your camera or change the REC Mode settings.